Department of Criminal Justice & Legal Studies Scholarships

 We offer several generous scholarships for current students.
-Please review the criteria before applying online below.
+The application for the current year is now closed.

 Robert Langley Memorial Scholarship Endowment

-- Criteria: The recipient shall be a full time criminal justice major, demonstrate financial need, and have a minimum GPA of 2.25.
+- Criteria: The recipient shall be a full time criminal justice/legal studies, demonstrate financial need, and have a minimum GPA of 2.25.

 - Selection Process: Committee comprised of the Dean, LS Department Chair, and a CJ faculty.

 Chief Richard Michael Popernik and Joan Grisham Popernik Legal Studies Scholarship Endowment